gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 swift run
 ```

-Now let's walk through a real example to see how the agent chains tools together.
+The following examples show how the tool chain behaves.

-### Example 1: The Curious Case of the Missing TODO
+### Example 1: Find a missing TODO

-Let's ask our agent to help us find something in a messy project:
+First, ask Nimbo to find a note in an unfamiliar project:

 ```
 You: I think I left a TODO comment somewhere about refactoring the authentication.